clk-project/clk/README.md

 # A quick tour of click-project

 When you install `click-project`, a command line tool called `clk` is installed also.
 You may want to play a little bit with it to get the look and feel.

 First, run `clk --help` or more simply `clk`.
+See, there are already plenty of commands already available.

 Ok, now you have got a fresh installation of `click-project` and have access to the `clk` command line tool (beware pip install executable files by default in